VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 Grade 4 | Permanently discontinue VORANIGO |

-Dosage interruptions and discontinuations in patients treated with VORANIGO in the INDIGO trial.
+Dosage interruptions, reductions, and discontinuations in patients treated with VORANIGO in the INDIGO trial1

 - Dosage interruptions of VORANIGO due to an AR occurred in 30% of patients